PeterDulworth/company-insights-webapp/README.md

 npm install
 ```
 #### 3. Install backend dependencies
 it is recommended that you use a virtual environment but not required.
-To setup a virtual environment run:
+To setup a virtual environment run (from the project root):
 ```bash
 python3 -m venv env
 ```